 The big race starts at 10am in Blackheath, which is just about the time we like to eat breakfast on a Sunday.
-Why not head to nearby (1) Chapters for a Full English and a Bloody Mary?
+Why not head to nearby (1) The Ivy Cafe Blackheath for a posh Full English?
 That’s the first leg sorted.

 The runners loop round to Greenwich via Woolwich but you don’t need to do that, so take a stroll through Greenwich Park to (2) Rivington Grill for fuss-free food and an extensive drinks list, featuring plenty of gin cocktails to pick up the day’s pace.
 Rotherhithe and Bermondsey are the next restaurant hotspots on the route and we make that time to stop by (3) Blueprint Café, which boasts incredible views of Tower Bridge and the City's skyscrapers.
 There's also a very decent Sunday lunch deal, offering three courses for just £25.

 Before you cross Tower Bridge at mile 12 and-a-bit, pop in to (4) Cantina del Ponte (above) and experience its take on Tuscany by the Thames, with a bargain set menu and an all-Italian wine list.